makejimmi/CSV-file-reader-summarizer-in-C/README.md

 - **Cost Calculation**: Determines the cost of calls by matching the country rates with the caller's number prefix.

-- **Summarization**: Provides a summary of total costs and other relevant aggregated data from the billing records.
+- **Summarization**: Provides relevant aggregated data from the billing records.

 ## Technical Details